Functional programming¶

 map(add(3), numbers)

-that allows us to get a generic attribute from an objectattrgetter
+1. we have a function getattr that allows us to get a generic attribute from an object

 In this case we also performed the curry transformation manually, but it is relatively easy to implement a function to do the currying to us.